justynleung/justynleung/README.md

 <h1>Nice to see you around!</h1> 👋 <br>
-Continuous Learning is the key to success.
+Continuous Learning is the key to success.<br>
-I am Justyn, a self-taught programmer since 2022.
+I am Justyn, a self-taught programmer since 2022.<br><br>

 Coming all the way with non-computer-science background, I am currently building applications with React.js, Next.js, and Tailwindcss.
 <!--